rob550-docs/rob550-docs.github.io/docs/botlab/checkpoints/competition.md

 ### Event 2: Heavy Lift [300 points max]

-Begin from your initial position and use the camera along with AprilTags to identify a target.
-Once located, drive towards the target, collect it, and then proceed to a designated spot to drop it.
+Begin from your initial position and use the camera along with AprilTags to identify a target (any order).
+Once located, drive towards the target, collect it, and then proceed to a designated drop-off location, i.e., a target to stack it on.
+Designated drop-off targets will be given on the day of the competition.

 Continue this process for any additional blocks, and after completing the task with all targets, return to your starting position.
-This entire activity can be efficiently executed using only the camera and visual servoing techniques.
+This entire activity can be efficiently executed using only the camera and visual-servoing techniques.
 We will position 1 to 3 targets within a defined area of 1 meter.

 Points:
 - +50 points - each per target lifted
-- +50 points - each per target placed
+- +50 points - each per target successfully stacked

 ### Event 3: Maze Explorer [400 points max]